Open-STEM/IntroToRoboticsV2/course/line_following/on_off_control.rst

 project - following a line.
 In the project, the robot will need to drive to multiple different locations, but doing this just based on distance can result in the robot not getting to exactly the right place.
 What if the wheels slip while driving?
-What if the robot needs to drive along a complex curve?
+What if the robot needs to drive along a more complicated path?
 It's easier to follow a line than it is to exactly measure out the course the robot needs to follow and program it.

 How do we follow a line?
 ------------------------

-Consider using one of the reflectance sensors.
-As a refresher, gives a reading from 0 (black) to 1 (white).
-Assuming that the reflectance sensor is approximately at the center of the robot, it will at least partially reading the black line when the robot is centered on the line.
-What type of logic would we need if we wanted to follow the center of the line?
+Consider using just one of the reflectance sensors.
+As a refresher, it gives a reading from 0 (black) to 1 (white).
+Assuming that the reflectance sensor is at the center of the robot, it will sense part of the black line when the robot is centered on the line.
+What logic would we need if we wanted to follow the center of the line?

-Well, if the reflectance sensor reads black, it means the robot is perfectly on the line, and we'd want to go straight, setting the motors at the same speed.
+If the reflectance sensor reads black, it means the robot is perfectly on the line, and we'd want to go straight, setting both motors at the same speed.
 But if the reflectance sensor reads grey or white, it would mean that the robot is partially or completely off the line.
 We'd want to correct this by steering it back to the center, but does it turn left or right?